December 30, 2017 Weather Forecast

 Hilo

-Today: Scattered showers.
-Mostly cloudy, with a low around 63.
-West wind around 6 mph.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Scattered showers, mainly before 1pm.
+Today: Scattered showers, mainly before noon.
 Mostly cloudy, with a high near 76.
 West wind 7 to 9 mph becoming north northeast in the afternoon.
 Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

 Kona

-Today: Isolated showers after 1pm.
-Widespread haze after 7am.
-Sunny, with a high near 78.
+Today: Isolated showers after noon.
+Widespread haze.
+Mostly sunny, with a high near 78.
 Calm wind becoming west southwest 5 to 7 mph in the afternoon.
 Chance of precipitation is 20%.

 Waimea